anishpimple/Cloudformation-CA1-Project/README.md

 - Implementing HTTPS with SSL certificates
 - Adding monitoring and alerting
 - Setting up load balancing for high availability
+- Implementing blue-green deployment for zero-downtime updates
 - Adding automated testing before deployment

 ## License

 This project is provided for educational purposes and has no licensing you are free to clone it :)
 If this helped you in anyway then you can connect with me on linkedIn: www.linkedin.com/in/anish-pimple-0437a6aa

 ## Acknowledgments